umich-its-networking/git-training-pub/ex-branching-merging.md

 ## MAINTAINER: Merge the request

-Click the grean "Merge" button on the Merge Request page.
+Click the green "Merge" button on the Merge Request page.
 The `master` branch in the maintainer's GitLab repository will now include the two commits that the contributor made

 Update your local repository.
 Since you're still on your `master` branch, you don't need to make any changes before running this command.